milexm/Python/code/menus_creation/README.md

 ## 1. Overview

-The `menus_creation` folder contains a complete example on how to create console menu and submenus to select and execute code sample from a terminal windows.
+The `menus_creation` folder contains a complete example on how to create a console menu and submenus to select and execute code sample from a terminal windows.
 > [!NOTE] You can use the example as a template for the creation od your own
-> menus and submenus performing the following steps:
+> menus and submenus.
+Below are the steps you cna follow.

+The `menus_creation` is the main folder that contains the code to create the main menus along with the samples to run.
+Specifically:

-> 1. The `menus_creation` folder name with the name of the folder containin the
+ 1. The `main.py` allows for the creation of the main menu.
+This menu allows the user to select any of several group submenus.
->    code examples.
->
+ 2. The `number_play` is the folder that contains number related samples.
+ 3. The `plotting_away` is folder that contains plotting related samples.
+ 4. The  `submenus.py`  contains the class `SubMenus` that creates the various group menus (submenus).
+The class instance method `group_selection_submenu` displays a menu of available samples, for the user's selected group, and allows the user to select a sample to execute from that group.

 ## 2. Define activation menus